Spence Broughton

 Spence Broughton (c.
 1746 – 14 April 1792) was an English highwayman who was executed for robbing the Sheffield and Rotherham mail.
-After his execution he gained notoriety because his body was gibbeted at the scene of the crime on Attercliffe Common between Sheffield and Rotherham, where it hung for 36 years.
+After his execution he gained notoriety because his body was gibbeted at the scene of the crime on Attercliffe Common between Sheffield and Rotherham, where it hanged for 36 years.

 Biography

 Little is known of Broughton's early life.
 He is thought to have been born near Sleaford in Lincolnshire.
 The son of a farmer, he took up farming too, married and had three children.
 He developed a gambling habit and left his wife for the cockfighting scenes of Sheffield, Grantham and Derby.

 The crime

 The robbery took place on 29 January or 9 February 1791 (sources differ) at Ickles, on the Rotherham edge of Attercliffe Common.
 Broughton and his accomplice John Oxley stayed in Sheffield the night before the robbery and then walked out of the town on the Rotherham road where they met the mail coming towards Sheffield.
 However, they intended to rob it on its way back to Rotherham so they lay in wait for it to arrive.
 George Leasley, the boy driving the mail cart, described how he was led into a field, blindfolded with a handkerchief, and his hands tied behind his back and fixed to a hedge.
 After about an hour he freed himself and found his horse, but the Rotherham post bag was gone.
 Broughton and Oxley escaped towards Mansfield.
 On their way they went through the contents of the post bag and found that the only item of value was a French bill of exchange worth £123; they disposed of the rest of the contents in a brook and parted, with Oxley proceeding to London to cash the bill.